jaypeche/picoscope-overlay/README.md

 ```

-* As mentioned, do not forget to add your user to the group "pico"
+* As mentioned, do not forget to add your user to "pico" group.

 ```